Hulu top 10 shows — here's the 3 worth watching right now

 These 3 TV shows are definitely worth watching this week

 Hulu is one of the best streaming services, in no small part due to its excellent library of shows.
-Between original shows, as well as shows from FX, ABC and more, there's a ton of great TV to watch.
-In fact, the Emmys proved that you need Hulu if you're a TV lover, with Hulu shows "Shogun" and "The Bear" taking home the most awards.
+The Emmys proved that you need Hulu if you're a TV lover, with Hulu shows "Shogun" and "The Bear" taking home the most awards and several others scoring nominations.

 But with so many great TV shows available, it can be a bit of a struggle to figure out what to watch.
-Luckily, Hulu has a top 15 shows and movies collection that gives you a look at what’s trending on the platform.
+Luckily, Hulu has a top 15 shows and movies collection that shows you what’s trending on the platform.

-After going through what's popular this week, we've narrowed down three of Hulu's current top 10 shows that stand out from the rest.
+After going through what's popular this week, we've narrowed that list down to three of Hulu's current top 10 shows that stand out from the rest.
+Unsurprisingly, Hulu original "Only Murders in the Building" makes an appearance.
+It's joined by a new ABC crime drama starring "It's Always Sunny in Philadelphia" star Kaitlin Olson and a shocking new true crime docuseries.

-So without further ado, here are the three shows worth watching right now in Hulu’s top 10 movies.
-If you're looking for more to watch, make sure to check out our guide to the Hulu top 10 movies.
+So without further ado, here are the three shows worth watching right now in Hulu’s top 10 shows.
+If you're looking for more to watch, make sure to check out our guide to Hulu's top movies.

 BEST SHOWS IN THE HULU TOP 10